homezhan/artoolkit-docs/Marker_Training/marker_training.md

 Type a name for your pattern file (usually something ending in ".patt") and press return.
 If you don't want to save it, just press return to restart the video.
 That's it!
 You can train more patterns, or click the right mouse button to exit the program.

-There are more options you can customise when training markers (such as size of the marker border).
+There are more options that you can customize when training markers (such as size of the marker border).
 Running the utility with the `--help` option will show the various command-line options for adjusting the default settings.
 The help text is reproduced here:
 <pre>
 Options:
 Usage: ./mk_patt [options]